AdobeDocs/analytics-learn.en/help/analysis-workspace/attribution-iq/using-cross-tab-analysis-to-explore-basic-marketing-attribution-in-analysis-workspace.md

 * 4:30 - Column settings can be updated in bulk now, instead of 1-by-1.
 Learn more at 8:45 of the video: [Row and Column Settings in Freeform Tables](../building-freeform-tables/row-and-column-settings-in-freeform-tables.md)

 For more information on this topic, please visit the [documentation](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/attribution/models.html).

->[!INFO]
->
-> This video is part of a course [Attributing Value to Digital Touch-points in the Customer Journey](https://experienceleague.adobe.com/?recommended=Analytics-U-1-2020.2), available for free on Experience League!